-- 6.1.
-Compliance with this standard will promote a high quality of workmanship by the painting and decorating contractor. - 6.2.
-Unless specified otherwise, the painting and decorating contractor shall be entitled to additional compensation when job sequencing does not conform to this standard. - 6.3.
-This standard is a nationally recognized consensus document for the painting and decorating industy's work practices. - 6.4.
-This standard clarifies areas of responsibility.
-Improved communication reduces misunderstandings
+- 6.1 Compliance with this Standard will promote a high quality of workmanship by the Painting Contractor for the contracting entity. - 6.2 This Standard clarifies areas of responsibility.
+Improved communication reduces misunderstandings. - 6.3 This Standard is a nationally recognized consensus document for the painting and coating industry's work practices.